Foreign relations of Macau: Protocol Division Government Secretariat

-Foreign officials
+Foreign Officials

 The heads of state and government of the Czech Republic, Mongolia, Estonia, Vietnam, Cambodia and dozens of ministers from more than a dozen countries, such as the Russian Minister of Education, respectively visited Macau.
-According to statistics, in 2011, the Macau government received a total of 40 times delegations from Mainland China, more than 100 times consular and consular delegations, and 63 times foreign government delegations.
+According to statistics, in 2011, the Macau government received a total of 40 times delegations from mainland China, more than 100 times consular and consular delegations, and 63 times foreign government delegations.

-Abroad representation in Macau
+Foreign Representation in Macau

 History

 From 1557 to 1999, the United States, Brazil, and other countries opened consulates in Macau, which were later closed.
 South Korea had a consulate general in Macau from July 28, 1984, to July 1, 2001, which was later closed and the South Korean consulate in Hong Kong was also responsible for Macao-related affairs.